zhdk/tpf-installers/tpf-tool-intermediate/Readme.md

 ----

-##Start the tpf-tools-intermediate:
+Start the tpf-tools-intermediate:
+--

-After installation, start your session:
+**After installation, start your session:**

 Audio: double-click the file ‘tpf-audio-runner.command’ from the folder ’tpf-tools-intermediate’.
 Follow the instructions in the terminal window.